dfioravanti/phylogenetic-cnn/envs/deps/README.md

 # Install MLPY 3.5.0 Dependency

-`mlpy` package is required for some opetions included in the DAP procedure.
+`mlpy` package is required for some operations included in the DAP procedure.

 To install `mlpy` dependency, the following steps must be accomplished: